MarkWattsBoomi/DashboardComponents/README.md

 # A suite of components for acclerated UI creation
-There are components for navigation & sub menus and a simple page footer
+There are multiple components for navigation & sub menus, a simple page footer and lots of functional components

 #   NavigationMenu
 This is a top of page nav bar 80px high which allows the specification of an icon (top left), a title and sub title, a user avatar + name and role text and a configurable set of menu items.